adityapatel143/image-service-sls/README.md

 - `POST /images/upload` - Upload a new image with metadata
 - `GET /images` - List images with advanced filtering options
 - `GET /images/{id}` - Get a single image's metadata
+- `GET /images/{id}/download` - Download an image by ID with various output options
 - `PUT /images/{id}` - Update image metadata
 - `DELETE /images/{id}` - Delete an image and its metadata

+## Image Download

+The `/images/{id}/download` endpoint allows downloading images by their ID using different methods:

+### Query Parameters

+- `type` (optional) - The download method to use.
+Available options:
+  - `redirect` (default) - Generates a pre-signed URL and redirects to it
+  - `binary` - Returns the image as binary data in the response
+  - `base64` - Returns the image as a base64-encoded string in a JSON response

+### Examples

+- Direct download with browser redirect: `GET /images/{id}/download`
+- Download as binary for programmatic access: `GET /images/{id}/download?type=binary`
+- Get base64-encoded data: `GET /images/{id}/download?type=base64`

 ## Image Listing with Filtering